singularity-energy/open-grid-emissions/docs/docs/Methodology/Data Aggregation/Energy Storage.md

 ## Assigning Storage Categories to Subplants and Plants

 Each subplant that contains at least one storage generator is assigned a `subplant_storage_category`.
-If a subplant contains multiple storage generators, its `subplant_storage_category_method` is the method of the generator that was categorized by the earliest rule in the list above.
 Subplants that do not contain a storage generator do not have a storage category.
 Each plant that contains at least one storage generator is assigned a `plant_storage_category`, regardless of whether storage is the primary fuel of the plant.
-For example, a natural gas plant with a co-located battery will have a `plant_storage_category` of `co_located`, even though its `fuel_category` is `natural_gas`.

 We expect all of the storage generators at a plant to have the same storage category.
 The pipeline checks this for every plant, and raises an error if storage generators at the same plant are assigned different storage categories so that the discrepancy can be investigated.

 When storage is co-located with a generator at a different plant (identified by rule 4 or rule 5), the `plant_id_eia` of the other plant is recorded for the storage subplant in `co_located_plant_ids`.
-For example, a battery that is reported as its own plant but is located at the same coordinates as a wind farm will list the `plant_id_eia` of the wind farm.
 If the storage is co-located with more than one other plant, the IDs are listed as a comma-separated string.
 This column is blank for all other subplants, including storage that is co-located with a generator at its own plant.

-The `plant_storage_category` is included in the plant static attributes table, and the `subplant_storage_category`, `subplant_storage_category_method`, and `co_located_plant_ids` are included in the subplant attributes table.

 ## Energy storage dispatch data
 Because of roundtrip efficiency losses, the cumulative energy discharged by a storage resource over time will always be less than the amount of energy charged.
 This means that over the course of a month or year, the "net generation" of a storage resource will generally be negative.